SEAL-Embedded/sigtekx/docs/guides/api-reference.md

 ### `EngineConfig`

-`EngineConfig` (defined in `ionosense_hpc.config.schemas`) is the unified configuration class that consolidates all engine parameters.
+`EngineConfig` (defined in `sigtekx.config.schemas`) is the unified configuration class that consolidates all engine parameters.
 Powered by Pydantic v2 with automatic validation.

 #### Signal Parameters